 - Does it use segmentation, targeting and positioning to identify meaningful groups to talk to?

-- Are you able to deliver your brand identity and communications in a consistent and meaningful way to individual consumers?
+- Are you able to deliver your brand identity and communications in a consistent and meaningful way to individual customers?

 - Do you understand how to set up marketing technology systems to support your CRM plan?